What’s all the fuss anyhow?

 American Psychological Association – an article, “Pitch Perfect,” about a recent study reported in the Journal of the Acoustical Society of America about absolute pitch in infants and the relationship between musical pitches and early childhood language development

 BBC – report about research published in the journal, Neuropsychology, regarding a study at the University of China, Hong Kong, and the positive influence of musical training on visual memory.

 Harvard University – “Music on the Brain” research about the biology of music

-MuSICA – Music and Science Information Computer Archive has so many articles about the effects of music on the brain that it boggles my brain!
+MuSICA – So many early research articles from the Music and Science Information Computer Archive (MuSICA) about the effects of music on the brain that it boggles my brain!
 Check them out.
-They’ve been around for a long time.
+They’ve been around a long time.

 McMaster University, Toronto, Auditory Development Lab – studies about how infants perceive sound and the connection between music and language

 National Center for Biotechnology Information – 14+ studies on infant speech